abhi7068/checkpoint-crypto-watch/README.md

 # checkpoint-crypto-watch

 ---
-name:  Netflix Clone
+name:  Crypto watch
 ---

-## Netflix Clone
+## Crypto Watch
 ### Milestone Objective:
-Build a Netflix clone using React core concepts like
+Building the crypto Watch will require concepts below concepts:-
-- Components
+- REST API calls
-- Props
+- Routing
-- State
+- Authentication
-- Hooks
+- Tables and forms

-You might have used Netflix to watch movies and TV shows.
-Now it's time to build a clone of Netflix using React.
-You will be using React core concepts like components, props, state, and hooks to build this project.

 We are going to incrementally build the project by completing it stepwise!

-This checkpoint comprises of four steps to build a Netflix clone.
+This checkpoint comprises of four steps to build a Crypto watch app.

-Reference template code to get started is [here](https://github.com/hash-learn/checkpoint-netflix-clone-template)
+Reference template code to get started is [here](https://github.com/abhi7068/checkpoint-crypto-watch-template)

 Here is the overview about the four steps:
-1. Build the App component
+1. Performing Routing in the app.js file.
-2. Build the Navbar component
+2. Authentication in the Login/register page
-3. Build the Banner component
+3. Rest API calls in the required pages
-4. Build the Row component
+4. Displaying Data on the site

 ### Final output